Corylus a. 'Corabel' - 60-80 CM C4 WHIP

 Root

-Corylus avellana 'Corabel'® is a shallow-rooting plant and, depending on the soil, forms spreading, finely branched roots.
+Corylus avellana 'Corabel'® is a shallow-rooted plant and, depending on the soil, forms spreading, finely branched roots.